 API reference

-Service arguments should be added during the service creation, but may also be added later.
-There is two kinds of arguments: topic arguments and value arguments.
-For the first ones you need to specify one or more topic types of which the instances can be used as parameters.
-They will be rendered as a select box in the parameter query form.
+Service parameters should be added during the service creation, but may also be added later.
+There is two kinds of parameters: topic parameters and value parameters.
+For the first ones you need to specify one or more topic types of which the instances can be used as arguments.
+They will be rendered as a select box in the argument query form.
 For the latter you need to specify a datatype.

-On a service call the arguments are bound to parameter values.
+On a service call the paramters are bound to argument values.
 Topic parameters will be tobjects.
 Value parameters will be converted to the corresponding PHP type.
 The service can access parameters via their formal name through the variable $p

 which is an instance of ServiceParameters

 .
-If you add an argument later to a service, you need to manually adjust the service code to actually assign it to a variable in your computational component.
+If you add a parameter later to a service, you need to manually adjust the service code to actually assign it to a variable in your computational component.

 Santa Claus wants to be on top of things, so he needs an overview over all wishes of the current year.
 We will implement a service with one optional value argument.
 A positive integer holding a year.
 The computational component will try to fetch the year topic and then iterate over all wishes, group them by country and display selected properties in one table per country.